 If something shows up in the SERP, then you can be sure the content is properly seen by Googlebot.

-There are cases which prove that sometimes what you see in the cache is completely different from what will be indexed eventually.
+There are cases that prove that sometimes what you see in the cache is completely different from what will be indexed eventually.
 Let’s take a look at Hulu’s homepage in Google Cache:

 As you can see, the cache itself shows the search results for the query “cache:hulu.com”.
 At the same time, the result for “hulu” in Google looks nothing but normal:

 Here’s what probably happened.
-Hulu is using the same string in URL for internal search queries as the one generated in Google Cache:
+Hulu is using the same string in URL for internal search queries like the one generated in Google Cache:

 What else can I use the cache for?

 There is one more situation when you could find the cache helpful.
 It often happens that you need to see when a particular page was last visited by Googlebot, but you don’t necessarily have access to server logs.
 In the past, Google Cache showed a date of the last time the content of a page was successfully fetched.
 This means that if this page returned a 304 status code, telling Googlebot that the content hadn’t been updated, the date in the cache remained unchanged.